FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Each per term subsection contains a short *Definition* paragraph containing a minimal definition and all strict requirements, followed by *Discussion* paragraphs focusing on important consequences and recommendations.
 Requirements about how other components can use the defined quantity are also included in the discussion.

 {::comment}

-    [MB48]: Not sure this brings much
+    MB48: Not sure this brings much

-    [VP]: Ok, delete.
+    VP: Ok, delete.

-    [MK]: done.
+    MK: done.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-## Overview

-MLRsearch Specification describes a set of abstract system components, acting as functions with specified inputs and outputs.

-A test procedure is said to comply with MLRsearch Specification if it can be conceptually divided into analogous components, each satisfying requirements for the corresponding MLRsearch component.
-Any such compliant test procedure is called a MLRsearch Implementation.

-The Measurer component is tasked to perform Trials, the Controller component is tasked to select Trial Durations and Loads, the Manager component is tasked to pre-configure involved entities and to produce the test report.
-The test report explicitly states Search Goals (as Controller inputs) and corresponding Goal Results (Controller outputs).

-The Manager invokes
 {::comment}

+    Terminology structure
+    Second proposal:

+    The normative part of the MLRsearch specification can be decomposed into a directed acyclic graph, where each node is a "term" with its definition and requirements.
+The links in the graph are dependencies, "later" term can only be fully defined when all its "earlier" terms are already defined.

+    Some terms define composite quantities, subsections could be used to hold definitions of all the attributes.

+    For readability, informative "discussion" text could be added, but frequently it is convenient to use a later term when discussing an earlier term.

+    The currect structure of sections is a compromise between these motivations.

+    VP: Describe this informal principle in official text?
+    VP: DONE: Not in draft, maybe in e-mail.

+    VP: Distinguish requirements from other discussions?
+    VP: DONE: Not in draft11, maybe in darf12?

+    MK: I suggest we refrain from introducing and using DAG or other analogies from graph theory to explain how terms and terminology are managed in this document.

+{:/comment}

+## Scope

+This document specifies the Multiple Loss Ratio search (MLRsearch) methodology.
+The MLRsearch Specification details a new class of benchmarks by listing all terminology definitions and methodology requirements.
+The definitions support "multi-goal" benchmarks, with "single-goal" as a subset.

+The normative scope of this specification includes:

+* The terminology for all required quantities and their attributes.

+* An abstract architecture consisting of functional components (Manager, Controller, Measurer) and the requirements for their inputs and outputs.

+* The required structure and attributes of the Controller Input, including one or more Search Goal instances.

+* The required logic for Load Classification, which determines whether a given Trial Load qualifies as a Lower Bound or an Upper Bound for a Search Goal.

+* The required structure and attributes of the Controller Output, including a Goal Result for each Search Goal.

+### Relationship to RFC 2544

+MLRsearch Specification is an independent methodology and does not change or obsolete any part of [RFC2544].

+This specification permits deviations from the Trial procedure as described in [RFC2544].
+Any deviation from the [RFC2544] procedure must be documented explicitly in the Test Report, and such variations remain outside the scope of the original [RFC2544] benchmarks.

+A specific single-goal MLRsearch benchmark can be configured to be compliant with [RFC2544] Throughput, and most procedures reporting [RFC2544] Throughput can be adapted to satisfy also MLRsearch requirements for specific search goal.

+### Applicability of Other Specifications

+Methodology extensions from other BMWG documents that specify details for testing particular DUTs, configurations, or protocols (e.g., by defining a particular Traffic Profile) are considered orthogonal to MLRsearch and are applicable to a benchmark conducted using MLRsearch methodology.

+### Out of Scope

+The following aspects are explicitly out of the normative scope of this document:

+* This specification does not mandate or recommend any single, universal Search Goal configuration for all use cases.
+  The selection of Search Goal parameters is left to the operator of the test procedure or may be defined by future specifications.

+* The internal heuristics or algorithms used by the Controller to select Trial Input values (e.g., the load selection strategy) are considered implementation details.

+* The potential for, and the effects of, interference between different Search Goal instances within a multiple-goal search are considered outside the normative scope of this specification.

+## Architecture Overview

+{::comment}

+    DONE: Calls/invocations, interfaces.
+    Low priority but useful for cleaning up the language.
+    Maybe already fixed by MB49?

+{:/comment}

+Although the normative text references only terminology that has already been introduced, explanatory passages beside it sometimes profit from terms that are defined later in the document.
+To keep the initial read-through clear, this informative section offers a concise, top-down sketch of the complete MLRsearch architecture.

+The architecture is modelled as a set of abstract, interacting components.
+Information exchange between components is expressed in an imperative-programming style: one component “calls” another, supplying inputs (arguments) and receiving outputs (return values).
+This notation is purely conceptual; actual implementations need not exchange explicit messages.
+When the text contrasts alternative behaviours, it refers to the different implementations of the same component.

+{::comment}

+    VP: TODO207: Re-check usage of Implementation.

+{:/comment}

+A test procedure is considered compliant with the MLRsearch Specification if it can be conceptually decomposed into the abstract components defined herein, and each component satisfies the requirements defined for its corresponding MLRsearch element.

+The Measurer component is tasked to perform Trials, the Controller component is tasked to select Trial Durations and Loads, the Manager component is tasked to pre-configure involved entities and to produce the Test Report.
+The Test Report explicitly states Search Goals (as Controller Input) and corresponding Goal Results (Controller Output).

+This constitutes one benchmark (single-goal or multi-goal).
+Repeated or slightly differing benchmarks are realized by calling Controller once for each benchmark.

+The Manager calls a Controller once, and the Controller then invokes the Measurer repeatedly until Controler decides it has enough information to return outputs.

+{::comment}

-    [MB49]: Invoke?
+    MB49: Invoke?
             Maybe better to clarify what is actually meant by "calls".

-    [VP]: Mention function calls in first sentence of this subsection.
+    VP: Mention function calls in first sentence of this subsection.

-    [MK]: done.
+    MK: done.
-    [MK]: Edited.
+    MK: Edited.

+    VP: Imperative programming introduced, "calls" is not correct.

+    MK: OK.

 {:/comment}
-a Controller once,

 {::comment}

-    [MB50]: Is there only one?
+    MB50: Is there only one?
 Always?
             Include a provision to have many

-    [VP]: Add a sentence about one search.
+    VP: Add a sentence about one search.
           Complete test suite may perform multiple searches, using maybe different controllers

-    [MK]: Not sure what you mean.
-It already says “stopping conditions”, implying there are many.
+    MK: Not sure what you mean.
+It already says "stopping conditions", implying there are many.
+    MK: New text LGTM.

 {:/comment}
-and the Controller then invokes the Measurer repeatedly until every stopping condition is satisfied.

 The part during which the Controller invokes the Measurer is termed the Search.
 Any work the Manager performs either before invoking the Controller or after Controller returns, falls outside the scope of the Search.

-MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
+MLRsearch Specification prescribes Regular Search Results and recommends corresponding search completion conditions.

 {::comment}

-    [MB51]: Does this also cover "abort" (before completion) to handle some error conditions?
+    MB51: Does this also cover "abort" (before completion) to handle some error conditions?
             Or this is more a "stop execution"?

-    [VP]: Add sentences about regular exits, irregular errors and user aborts?
+    VP: Add sentences about regular exits, irregular errors and user aborts?

-    [MK]: Stop execution of the search.
+    MK: Stop execution of the search.

 {:/comment}

-Irregular search results are also allowed, they may have different requirements and stopping conditions.
+Irregular Search Results are also allowed, they have different requirements and their corresponding stopping conditions are out of scope.

-Search results are based on Load Classification.
+Search Results are based on Load Classification.
 When measured enough, a chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.

-For repeatability and comparability purposes, it is important that all implementations of MLRsearch classify the Load equivalently, {::comment}
+When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
+Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

+{::comment}

+    Note:
+    This comment was about load classifications being equivalent among implementations.
+    We deleted tat sentence, keeping this block just for tracking purposes.

-    [MB52]: Do we have taxonomoy/means to make that equivalence easy to put in place?
+    MB52: Do we have taxonomoy/means to make that equivalence easy to put in place?

-    [VP]: Add links to Goal Result or Load Classification.
+    VP: Add links to Goal Result or Load Classification.
           But maybe this sentence is not needed in this subsection?

-    [MK]: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.
+    MK: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.

 {:/comment}
-based on all Trials measured at that Load.

-When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
-Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.
+{::comment}

+    Repeating the same search is possible, this is about single search.
+    DONE by mentioning repeated benchmarks.

+{:/comment}

+### Test Report

+A primary responsibility of the Manager is to produce a Test Report, which serves as the final and formal output of the test procedure.

+This document does not provide a single, complete, normative definition for the structure of the Test Report.
+For example, Test Report may contain results for a single benchmark, or it could aggregate results of many benchmarks.

+Instead, normative requirements for the content of the Test Report are specified throughout this document in conjunction with the definitions of the quantities and procedures to which they apply.
+Readers should note that any clause requiring a value to be "reported" or "stated in the test report" constitutes a normative requirement on the content of this final artifact.

+Even where not stated explicitly, the "Reporting format" paragraphs in [RFC2544] sections are still requirements on Test Report if they apply to a MLRsearch benchmark.

 ### Behavior Correctness

 MLRsearch Specification by itself does not guarantee that the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.

 {::comment}

-    [MB53]: I suggest we be factual and avoid use of «believe» and so on.
+    MB53: I suggest we be factual and avoid use of "believe" and so on.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Ok.
+    MK: Ok.
-    [MK]: Removed.
+    MK: Removed.

+    VP: Verified, currently fixed everywhere.

 {:/comment}

 For deeper insights on these matters, refer to [FDio-CSIT-MLRsearch].

-The primary MLRsearch Implementation, used as the prototype for this specification, is [PyPI-MLRsearch].
+The primary MLRsearch implementation, used as the prototype for this specification, is [PyPI-MLRsearch].

 ## Quantities

 MLRsearch Specification
+uses a number of specific quantities, some of them can be expressed in several different units.

 {::comment}

-    [MB54]: "S" is used in the previous section, Please pick one form and be consistent through the document.
+    MB54: "S" is used in the previous section,
+            Please pick one form and be consistent through the document.

-    [VP]: S
+    VP: S

-    [MK]: MLRsearch Specification.
+    MK: MLRsearch Specification.
 Done all.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-uses a number of specific quantities, some of them can be expressed in several different units.

 In general, MLRsearch Specification does not require particular units to be used, but it is REQUIRED for the test report to state all the units.